Association of Mental Health Providers

-The Association leads a collaboration of voluntary mental health organisations including the Centre for Mental Health, National Survivor User Network for Mental Health (NSUN), the Mental Health Foundation, Mind and Rethink Mental Illness in the VCSE Health and Wellbeing Alliance with the Department of Health, NHS England and Public Health England.
+The Association leads a collaboration of voluntary mental health organisations including the Centre for Mental Health, National Survivor User Network for Mental Health (NSUN), the Mental Health Foundation, Mind and Rethink Mental Illness in the Voluntary, Community and Social Enterprise (VCSE) Health and Wellbeing Alliance with the Department of Health and Social Care, NHS England and Public Health England.

 The Association's membership consists of voluntary sector organisations providing mental health services in England.
-The current Chief Executive (since April 2012) is Kathy Roberts, who has a background in health and social care and the voluntary and community sector.
-She succeeded Dr Ian McPherson, previously Director of the National Mental Health Development Unit.
-The first Chief Executive of the Forum was Judy Weleminsky, who led the organisation from December 2005 to January 2011.
+The current interim Chief Executive is Dania Hanif.
+She succeeded Kathy Roberts, who was appointed in 2012.
+The first Chief Executive of the Forum was Judy Weleminsky, who led the organisation from 2005 to 2011.

 The Association has increased its work to bring the views of mental health service providers into national policy and strategy discussions, working closely with members to inform and implement the 2011 No health without mental health cross-government mental health strategy.
 An area of focus from 2014 has been housing provision for people with mental health needs.
 In September 2014, AMHP published a report outlining successful housing models and a national forum is now established.

 Mental Health Recovery Star

-In 2008 the Association, with Triangle Consulting, worked with service users and the Association's members to develop the Mental Health Recovery Star, part of a family of "Outcomes Stars", which was recommended by the Department of Health New Horizons programme and has been developed for use in adult mental health services.
-The Recovery Star is a key-working tool that enables staff to support individuals they work with to understand their recovery and plot their progress.
-It is also an outcomes tool that enables organisations to measure and assess the effectiveness of the services they deliver.
+The Mental Health Recovery Star, which the Association was involved in developing, was launched in 2008.
+It is part of a family of "Outcomes Stars".
 It is now being used by many mental health trusts in England and has also been adopted for use by the Mental Health Recovery Service in Queensland, Australia.

+Digital mapping tool

+In 2023, the Association introduced a digital mapping tool to measure mental health provision across England.